We, Strathspey Thistle, were formed on 18 April 1993.

 At times our club has had a truly international flavour too, with (amongst others) Matteus Bobrowski from Poland, Sandis Reinsons from Latvia, Inaki Fernandino-Soto from Spain and Dominick Edwards from New Zealand appearing in our colours.
 Managers during our time in the Highland League have been Donly McLeod, Brian Ritchie, Brian Grant and Ally Munro.
 Other significant contributions to the club have been made by Rab Simpson, all-rounder Scott Robson and programme editor Steve Purves, amongst others, and a host of volunteer coaches.

-The current management team of Gordon Nicolson and Tommy Wilson have assembled an impressive squad and go into season 2019/20 with the memory of some thrilling games like the 4-3 triumph at Rothes still in our heads.
-The squad blended well in pre-season with some impressive wins, Our squad now has a balanced look, and bolstered by new signings Liam Taylor, Scott Morrison and former Buckie Thistle player Andrew Skinner, so we look in good shape for season.
+The management team of Gordon Nicolson and Tommy Wilson assembled an impressive squad that went go into season 2019/20 with the memory of some thrilling games like the 4-3 triumph at Rothes .
+The squad blended well in pre-season with some impressive wins, Our squad had a balanced look, and was bolstered by new signings Liam Taylor, Scott Morrison and former Buckie Thistle player Andrew Skinner.

 WITH GRATEFUL THANKS TO ROB A. CLARK FOR COMPILING THE STRATHSPEY THISTLE HISTORY ©